Hotel workers’ strike and the 2025 ASSA annual meeting – Update v6

 This Econ Reporters list has dozens of media accounts covering economic issues.

 Let me know if I’m missing folks.
-Feel free to DM or @ me with any questions or ideas.
+DM or @ me with any questions or ideas.
 Or post them to #EconSky.

 Bluesky also equips us each with tools to resist toxicity and to cultivate the community we each want.
 Use them.